"Oh my god" Backpacking Items!

-Jim and I did the John Muir Trail in 2016, and we found that our gear was great, but we had a few pleasant surprises.
+Jim and I did the John Muir Trail in 2016, and we found that our gear was great, but we but had few pleasant surprises.
 We discovered a few things that we remarked gave us particular joy, and we made a list of them.
-I doubt I’ll ever backpack again without these 6 items.
+I doubt I'll ever backpack again without these 6 items.

 1. Miso Soup: When we got in to camp for the night, we were invariably tired.
 The first thing we did was heat some water, and have a cup of Miso Soup.
 It was salty, restful and felt restorative.
 It weighed very little and really hit the spot.